 Who says adults can’t play in the mud?

-Thanks to the waxing and waning of the moon each day, the power and intensity of the tide swirling into the Shubenacadie River, Nova Scotia’s largest river, creates the perfect equation for upriver whitewater rafting—and for the kid in all of us, mudsliding—the perfect excuse to play in the mud!
+Thanks to the waxing and waning of the moon each day, the power and intensity of the tide swirling into the Shubenacadie River, Nova Scotia’s largest river, creates the perfect equation for upriver whitewater rafting.
+Luckily, for the kid in all of us mud sliding, is the perfect excuse to play in the mud!

 Twice a day (according to the tide times), tidal bores, a phenomenon in which the incoming tide forms waves travel up a river against the normal direction of the river, occur.
-Luckily for us, local tourism operators seize this opportunity to ride the tides, found at the lower part of the river, with large boats called Zodiac Hurricanes.
+Fortunately for us travellers, local tourism operators seize this opportunity to ride the tides, found at the lower part of the river, with large boats called Zodiac Hurricanes.
 There are several operators; we chose Shubenacadie River Adventure Tours and highly recommend them.

-Mud Sliding Nova Scotia — What to expect when you arrive
+Shubenacadie Mud Sliding Nova Scotia: What to expect when you arrive

 Once you arrive at the lodge you are required to sign a waiver, get suited up with life jackets, and if, weather requires, rain gear and boots.
-The operators ask that you arrive at least an hour before your tour time.
-You may, like us, need to wait until everyone is ready and suited with a life jacket, which can take a while, but just be patient, the wait is well worth it.
+The operators will ask that you arrive at least an hour before your tour time.
+You may, like us, need to wait until everyone is ready and suited with a life jacket, which can take a while, but be patient, the wait is well worth it.

 Start out slow, then ride the tide (tidal bore that is)

 Soon enough the guides took us down to the riverside to enjoy a nice, relaxed ride up the river past sandbars, mudflaps, Acadian dykelands, and forests.
-Shortly after our launch, the water quickly receded and we were able to stand on the bottom of the river.
-Almost as soon as it receded, you will be amazed at how the ground that you were standing on just seconds earlier, becomes filled with the tides.
-With the waves crashing over the sides of the boat, you’ll need to hold on tight for this adventure, as the waves crash over the edge of the boat!
+Shortly after our launch, the water quickly receded, and we were able to stand on the bottom of the river.
+Almost as soon as the river recedes, you will be amazed at how the ground that you were standing on just seconds earlier, becomes filled with the tides.
+With the waves crashing over the sides of the boat, you’ll need to hold on tight for this adventure!

 Slip sliding, Mud sliding Fun